Eating disordersAnorexia; Bulimia; Binge eating

 - Cognitive-behavioral therapy, which is given along with nutritional counseling, is the preferred psychotherapeutic approach.

-- Selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac, generic), are the first choice for drug therapy.
+- Selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac), are the first choice for drug therapy.

 Treatment of Anorexia Nervosa

 - Restoring a healthy weight and providing nutritional therapy are the first goals of treatment for anorexia nervosa.
 People who are severely underweight may need to be hospitalized while weight is restored.

 - Psychotherapy combined with nutritional rehabilitation counseling is the main treatment for anorexia nervosa.
 There are various types of psychotherapeutic approaches, such as family-based treatment (the 'Maudsley method') and supportive psychotherapy.

 - Unlike bulimia nervosa, anorexia nervosa does not respond well to drug treatment, however SSRIs are sometimes used as an adjunct to psychotherapy.

 Eating disorders are psychological problems marked by disturbances in body image, weight control, and dieting patterns.
 The main types of eating disorders are:

 There are three main features of anorexia nervosa:

 - Persistent restriction of caloric intake, leading to below-normal body weight.